enigma-dev/enigma-dev/Readme.md

 Although EDL adopts GML's very lax syntax in its scripting, the inputted code is actually parsed and translated into valid C++.
 This compilation improves size and performance of the language by incredible amounts, while almost magically maintaining its simplicity of use.

 ## Install
 In order to keep the ENIGMA repository small and fast binary files are excluded.
 To install you will need to obtain the binary files for your chosen platform.
-Please read the `building.txt` file for more information.
+Please read the `building.md` file for more information.

 ### MACOSX
 After cloning the repository run the following command in terminal to install the main binary files